Peter Kutin works with sound across genres and at various intersections.

 Festival appearances (selection):

-Luff Lausanne, 2daysArt TheHague, Mutek Montreal, Cafe Oto, Donaufestival, Darmstädter Musikferienkurse, Impulstanz, Heart-of-Noise, Sonic Acts Amsterdam, Transart Bozen, Elevate, SAT Montreal, Tsonami Chile, Wiener Festwochen, UH Fest Budapest, Sonoscopia Porto, IZLOG Zagreb, Control Club Bucharest, Destroy Vancouver, FNC Montreal, Konfrontationen, Unlimited Wels, Donaueschinger Musiktage, Audiorama Stockholm, IFF Hong-Kong, 25FPS Zagreb, Next-Festival Bratislava, Elevate-Festival, Open-Music Graz, Akademie der Künste Berlin, NEXT Festival Bratislava, Cave12, Sonica-Festival Ljubljana, UT Connewitz, Clement-Ferrand-Filmfestival, Sonic Acts Amsterdam, Ann Arbour Filmfestival, Edingbourgh Fimfestival, Kino Armata Pristina, Zeta Gallerie Tirana, … to name only a few.
+Luff Lausanne, Unsound Krakow, Mutek Tokyo & Montreal, Cafe Oto, Donaufestival, Darmstädter Musikferienkurse, Impulstanz, Heart-of-Noise, Sonic Acts Amsterdam, Transart Bozen, Elevate, SAT Montreal, Tsonami Chile, Wiener Festwochen, UH Fest Budapest, Sonoscopia Porto, IZLOG Zagreb, Control Club Bucharest, Destroy Vancouver, FNC Montreal, Konfrontationen, Unlimited Wels, Donaueschinger Musiktage, Audiorama Stockholm, IFF Hong-Kong, 25FPS Zagreb, Next-Festival Bratislava, Open-Music Graz, Akademie der Künste Berlin, NEXT Festival Bratislava, Cave12, Sonica-Festival Ljubljana, UT Connewitz, Clement-Ferrand-Filmfestival, Ann Arbour Filmfestival, Edinburgh Fimfestival, Kino Armata Pristina, Zeta Gallerie Tirana, 2daysArt TheHague … to name only a few.

 (by Andra Nikolayi)